 Handlers return null for payment schemes they do not support, allowing the facilitator to route to the correct handler.

-The optional capabilities field declares what schemes, networks, and assets a handler supports.
-The middleware uses this to route ResourcePricing entries to the right handler without calling it.
-While optional on the interface, capabilities is effectively required for in-process usage — the middleware skips handlers that don’t declare capabilities when routing pricing entries.
+The optional capabilities field declares the networks and assets a handler supports, and the separate optional schemes field declares the x402 schemes the handler can settle.
+The middleware uses both to route ResourcePricing entries to the right handler without calling it.
+While optional on the interface, both are effectively required for in-process usage — the middleware skips handlers that don’t declare them on its dispatch path.

 Using handlers in-process